Alejogb1/job-board/blog-data/how-do-i-delete-telegram-bot-users-when-they-delete-their-chats.md

 id: "how-do-i-delete-telegram-bot-users-when-they-delete-their-chats"
 ---

-Alright, let’s tackle the question of managing Telegram bot user data, specifically when users delete their chats.
+, let’s tackle the question of managing Telegram bot user data, specifically when users delete their chats.
 This isn't a built-in feature of the Telegram Bot API, and I've encountered this exact scenario more than once when developing various bot projects, requiring some careful architectural choices to handle it robustly.

 The core challenge is that Telegram doesn't directly notify bots when a user deletes a chat.
 The bot doesn’t get a ‘delete’ event.
 What we do receive are user interactions—commands, messages, or inline queries.
 When a user deletes their chat on their end, they disappear from the bot’s perspective unless they initiate a new interaction.
 This means we need to be proactive with our data management strategy rather than reacting to deletion events.
 The solution often requires a combination of strategies to ensure data integrity and efficient resource management.
 Here’s a breakdown of the method I've refined over multiple bot iterations: